Westchester County Child Custody Lawyer

 - Siblings: Courts may aim to keep siblings together when making custody decisions.

-Visitation Rights and Parenting Time
+Establishing Visitation Rights and Parenting Time in Westchester County

 Even when one parent has sole physical custody, the non-custodial parent typically retains visitation rights.
 A Westchester County visitation lawyer can help ensure that parenting time arrangements are reasonable and enforceable.